wh33les/wh33les.github.io/README.md

 # wh33les.github.io
-My website!
-Every time I have moved from one job to the next I have had to create a new professional webpage.
-Now I have a permanent place to put all of my materials.
-In addition, I see this webpage as becoming an opportunity for me to experiment with learning JavaScript.
+Welcome to my professional website!
+After creating new webpages with each job change, I finally have a permanent space to showcase my work and materials.
+This site also serves as a platform for me to experiment and learn JavaScript.
+Explore my projects and follow my journey in web development.